fetchrobotics/docs/source/computer.rst

    :align: center
    :figclass: align-centered

+Note that the ROS_HOSTNAME is unneeded in the case where the robot and computer hostnames are addressable on the local network.
 For a more in-depth general overview of robot-to-PC networking, see also the `ROS Network Setup Tutorial <http://wiki.ros.org/ROS/NetworkSetup>`_.